 Expectations of our menu: A barbecue-rich menu with various smoked meats from The Copper Door Smokehouse and a selection of rotating entrees, including vegetarian and vegan options.
 Our true focus is shareable starters and small plates, because much like great beer, great food should also be shared!

-The Copper Door Kitchen is estimated to launch early September.
+The Copper Door Kitchen is estimated to launch this fall.

 Nathan grew up in Southern Illinois surrounded by southern hospitality, comfort food, and a fantastic craft beer scene that emerged there in the early 90’s.
 “When I was a child, I fell in love with cooking; My mother always made sure that I was involved in every meal that she made, even if it was just stirring the gravy.
 As I grew older, my pallet began to really develop and my love of food and craft beer flourished.”
 He cut his teeth in the industry working his way up from a dishwasher to line cook to server and bar tender.
 After taking a job at Bigelo’s Bistro in Edwardsville, Illinois he fell in love with the kitchen and decided to peruse cooking a career.
 “Working under Chef Jeff Thomas and Mark Pruitt taught me a lot about self-discipline, accountability, and how to really appreciate food.”
 Nathan moved to Tacoma in 2016 and found him sitting at the bar of The Copper Door.